The Sands of Time (Sheldon novel): Characters

 Sister Teresa is around 60, having been at the convent for 30 years.
 Growing up, she was always overshadowed by her stunningly beautiful younger sister Monique.
 However the rather plain Teresa had a lovely voice, and sang on the radio.
 A famous theatre director came to see her, but Monique got to him first, and he decided that compared to her sister, Teresa was too ugly to be in his show.
 This started a rivalry between the two sisters.
 Teresa fell in love with a young man named Raoul, but he eloped with her sister shortly before the wedding.
 Heartbroken, Teresa attempted suicide then suffered depression throughout her life.
 When Raoul sent her a letter stating that Monique left him with their baby and that it was Teresa he wanted all along, she decided to go into the convent because she could not face him.

-Sister Lucia as Lucia Carmine, daughter of an Italian Mafia boss, lost everything when her father's business crumbled.
+Sister Lucia as Lucía Maria Carmine, daughter of an Italian Mafia boss, lost everything when her father's business crumbled.
 Unknown to him, Lucia slept with the chief bodyguard and many other men in their town as a teenager.
 Years later, the bodyguard, Benito, worked with the police to turn in Lucia's father and brothers, who worked in the family "business".
 In revenge, Lucia pretends to thank the judge (formerly a family friend) for putting away her father, but poisons him.
 Then, in prison she seduces Benito, right before stabbing him.
 Now exposed as a murderer, Lucia attempts to flee the country, deciding to go to Switzerland, where a hidden bank account contains her father's hidden fortune.
 However, on her way through Spain, she decides to hide out at the convent to hide out from the police.